mkai5/AutoOmm/README.md

 # AutoOmm

-This project simply writes the mantra, Om Mane Padme Hum in Tibetan ("ཨོཾ་མ་ཎི་པདྨེ་ཧཱུ") repeatedly to a text file, rewriting the file completely every one million iterations.
+This project simply writes the mantra, Om Mane Padme Hum, in Tibetan ("ཨོཾ་མ་ཎི་པདྨེ་ཧཱུ") repeatedly to a text file, rewriting the file completely every one million iterations.
 This piece runs continuously unless interrupted.

 ## Origin